 Departing Employees who are Alumni

-Employees who are participants of the Alumni Email program will be permitted to retain their Emerson email address after termination, but will first have access revoked for 30 days (or for an agreed upon extension, as described above) to allow the department manager time to collect business data stored by the employee.
-After 30 days, the former employee’s Emerson account will be deleted and rebuilt, deleting all previously stored data, and reissued to the Alumnus per the terms of the Alumni Email program.
+Employees who are participants of the Alumni Email program will be permitted to retain their Emerson email address after termination if approved by their manager.
+If approved, the departing employee will have access to their Emerson account revoked for a period of time defined by the department manager to allow the manager to collect data and ensure business continuity.
+When the manager confirms they no longer need access to the account, the departing employee’s Emerson account will be deleted and rebuilt, deleting all previously stored data, and reissued to the Alumnus per the terms of the Alumni Email program.

 Extended Access for Faculty Emeriti

 Faculty Emeriti may be permitted to retain their Emerson email accounts and access to select Emerson facilities indefinitely.
 Emeritus accounts remain subject to all applicable Emerson College policies, including the Acceptable Use Policy.
 Please refer to Section 3 of the Faculty Handbook for all information on emeritus status.